DataDog/dd-sdk-android-gradle-plugin/README.md

 > This plugin is used to upload your Proguard/Dexguard/R8 mapping files and NDK symbol files to Datadog to get a complete RUM Error Tracking experience.

-Once your mapping file are uploaded, any error/crash reported through RUM will have a deobfuscated and symbolicated stacktrace, enabling an easy diagnosis of the root cause of the error.
+Once your mapping file are uploaded, any error/crash reported through RUM will have a deobfuscated/symbolicated stacktrace, enabling an easy diagnosis of the root cause of the error.

 ## Getting Started